-For the purposes of the Wire Transfer Regulation CIP consists of the payer's name, address and account number.
-The address may be substituted with the payer's date and place of birth, his customer identitification number or his national identity number.
+For the purposes of the Wire Transfer Regulation, CIP consists of the payer's name, address and account number.
+The address may be substituted with the payer's date and place of birth, his customer identification number or his national identity number.
 The account number may be substituted with a unique identifier.
-See Part II, Sectoral guidance A: Wire Transfers, paragraph A.14 for details.
+See Part III, Specialist guidance 1: Transparency in electronic payments (Wire transfers), paragraph 1.13 for details.